SubuMangu/OS/OS Midsem Notes.md

 **Schedulers**
 - **Schedulers:** Select a process from the ready queue.
+- There exists 3 types of schedulers:
+1. **Long Term Schedulers/Job Scheduler**
+- Selects a process from job queue and loads them into memory for execution.
+- The long-term scheduler executes much less frequently; minutes may sep arate the creation of one new process and the next.
+- The long-term scheduler
+ controls the degree of multiprogramming (the number of processes in mem ory).
+- If the degree of multiprogramming is stable, then the average rate of process creation must be equal to the average departure rate of processes leaving the system.
+Thus, the long-term scheduler may need to be invoked only when a process leaves the system.
+-  It is
+ important that the long-term scheduler select a good process mix of I/O-bound and CPU-bound processes.
+-  and allocates the CPU to one of them
 - Refer your notebook

 - Operation on a process are of two types:**Process creation** and **process termination**